monorkin/air_quality_box/firmware/README.md

 ### SPS30 (particle/dust sensor) reading the same value for all or some particle size ranges

+First, give the device some time to settle in.
+About 1 to 3h should be enough.

-This is somewhat normal depending on the relative humidity of your room.
+Second, this is somewhat normal depending on the relative humidity of your room.

 All cheap, laser-based, particle sensors face this problem in high-humidity environments.
 The particles/dust in the air absorb some of the humidity, or the